arnauddesombre/Python-Utilities/README.md

 ----------

 <b>kargerMinCut.py</b><br>
-Computes the minimum cut of an undirected graph using Karger's algorithm.<br>
+Compute the minimum cut of an undirected graph using Karger's algorithm.<br>

 ----------